peterorum/randux/README.md

 3. view on localhost:8080

 ## flow
-To use library definitions goe flow analysis:
+To use library definitions for flow analysis:

 1. npm install -g flow-typed
 2. flow-typed install